 - 112 g or ½ c buttermilk, in a pouring container, chilled

-- In a large, deep mixing bowl combine flour, salt, and sugar.
+- In a large, deep mixing bowl, combine flour, salt, and sugar.
 Allow the cubed butter to come to room temperature for a few minutes, then add it all at once into the flour mixture.
 Toss until each piece of butter is coated.
 Using your hands, smear each cube into the flour by pressing it between your index finger and thumbs while using a slow snapping or sliding motion, creating large, flattened shards of butter covered in flour.
-Ensure there are no large pieces of butter left; the mixture will look shaggy.
+Ensure no large pieces of butter are left; the mixture will look shaggy.

-- Using your hands, level the flour mixture and create a slight well in the centre.
+- Using your hands, level the flour mixture and create a small well in the centre.
 Drizzle small amounts of chilled buttermilk all over the centre of the flour.
 Toss the mixture from the sides to the top, keeping the liquid away from your hands and the sides of the bowl.
 Ensure each addition is fully absorbed before adding more.
 Keep tossing and mixing with your hands until the mixture starts coming together.
 Squeeze it together to test the consistency; it should just stick together.

 - On a lightly dusted work surface, knead the dough 5 to 7 turns until it forms a ball.
 The dough will be slightly wet so add flour as needed to prevent sticking.
-Knead the until it’s smooth and all the loose bits are incorporated.
+Knead it until it’s smooth and all the loose bits are incorporated.
 (It’s very forgiving, so don’t be afraid of it).
 Form the dough into a large ball and coat lightly with flour.
-Cut the dough into two pieces, in a 1/3 to 2/3 ratio.
+Cut the dough into two pieces in a 1/3 to 2/3 ratio.
 Place each piece cut side down onto its own piece of plastic wrap.
 Form the smaller piece into a flattened round about 1′ thick and tightly wrap it; it’s ideal for the base of your pie.
 Form the larger piece into a 1″ thick flattened rectangle and tightly wrap it; it’s for the top and decorative pieces for the pie.
 Chill the dough for at least 20 minutes, preferably an hour.
 Bring the dough to room temperature for a few minutes before using.

 Recipe courtesy of Judy Kim, food stylist, recipe developer and pie maker extraordinaire.